matrix-org/matrix-spec-proposals/proposals/3873-event-match-dotted-keys.md

-# MSCXXXX: event_match dotted keys
+# MSC3873: event_match dotted keys

 The current specification of [`event_match`] describes the parameter `key` as